-- Research funding in the past five years; and - Research outputs (e.g., publications, IP, presentations, etc.) - Other - Include a list of all current and pending funding applications, highlighting any overlap with the present application, as a PDF; - Co-funding letters (if applicable), submitted as a single, bookmarked PDF: Provide evidence of co-funding through a letter of support from the funder.
+Include a list of all current and pending funding applications, highlighting any overlap with the present application (label file name: Request ID\Funding apps, and upload as a PDF); and

+Co-funding letters, if applicable (label file name: Request ID\Co-funding letter, and upload as a single, bookmarked PDF): Provide evidence of co-funding through a letter of support from the funder.
+Include whether funds are cash vs. in-kind, and whether they are secured vs. expected.
+Co-funding should also be captured in the Excel budget template.
+Provide evidence of co-funding through a letter of support from the funder.
 Include whether funds are cash vs. in-kind, and whether they are secured vs. expected.
 Co-funding should also be captured in the Excel budget template.